 - Hazardous Materials Response Team Certification Program

-The PEMA Hazardous Materials Division is also the agent for emergency planning assistance and direction to the state’s Marcellus Shale unconventional well sites, compressor stations, and intricate pipeline system, in coordination with multiple federal, state, and local agencies and volunteer organizations.
+The Hazardous Materials Division also provides emergency planning assistance and direction to Pennsylvania's Marcellus Shale unconventional well sites, compressor stations, and intricate pipeline system — all in coordination with federal, state, and local agencies, as well as volunteer organizations.

-Hazardous materials preparedness is everyone's responsibility, but the requirements might seem ambiguous or confusing at times.
-Fortunately, state and federal laws provide regulation and specific actions both businesses and individuals are required to take in the event of a Hazmat emergency.
+Hazardous materials preparedness is everyone's responsibility, but requirements can seem ambiguous or confusing.
+Fortunately, state and federal laws provide regulations and specific actions required for businesses and individuals in the event of a HAZMAT emergency.

-PEMA’s Hazardous Materials Division is the agent responsible for or a coordinating element in the administration and oversight of these state and federal requirements.
+The Hazardous Materials Division is responsible for the administration and oversight of these state and federal requirements.

-The following legislation is related to hazardous materials preparedness in Pennsylvania.
+The following legislation has to do with hazardous materials preparedness in Pennsylvania:

-The Hazardous Material Emergency Planning and Response Act (Act 165)
+The Hazardous Material Emergency Planning and Response Act,